jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 *  Agile, Testing and Craftsmanship:
     * [XP Days Playlists](https://www.youtube.com/user/lumii1983/playlists) - XP Days is a set of eastern European based conferences.
 Most are in English, but there are many in Russian as well.
     * [The Legacy of SoCraTes Playlist](https://www.youtube.com/@TheLegacyofSoCraTes/playlists) - A remote conference on the ever-important topic of Legacy Code.
 Watch interactive talks on this topic delivered by passionate and knowledgeable software professionals.
 SoCraTes stands for SOftware, CRAft and TESting.
 I was a presenter several years ago with [Hexagonal Architecture & Legacy Code](https://www.youtube.com/watch?v=aayl6FysZ_U).
-    * [Mendercon Homepage](https://mendercon.com/) and [Mendercon Playlists](https://www.youtube.com/@mendercon/playlists) - Celebrates what makes us different from other software developers.
-Our event is different because we celebrate fixing bugs, rejoice in testing, and get giddy about legacy code.
+    * [Mendercon Homepage](https://mendercon.com/) and [Mendercon Playlists](https://www.youtube.com/@mendercon/playlists) - Celebrates what makes Mendors different from Makers.
+The event is different because they celebrate fixing bugs, rejoice in testing, and get giddy about legacy code.
 * API and  Platform Focused:
     * [Nordic APIs Conference Homepage](https://nordicapis.com/) and [Nordic APIs Playlists](https://www.youtube.com/user/nordicapis/playlists) - Nordic API is a set of Swedish based conferences that focus upon APIs.
     * [DEVOXX Conference Homepage](https://www.devoxx.com/#/) and [Playlists](https://www.youtube.com/channel/UCCBVCTuk6uJrN3iFV_3vurg/playlists) - [Devoxx](https://en.wikipedia.org/wiki/Devoxx) is a series of tech events organized by local community groups.